Current Travel Restrictions & Requirements

 'Spring' 2021 has been proposed for Hawaii "vaccination passport" travel to begin

 In mid-December 2020, we initially received word that Lieutenant Governor Josh Green, who is both a physician and is in charge of Hawaii's Safe Travels program had indicated that he would ask the governor to approve travel both trans-Pacific and interisland for anyone who has had a COVID vaccination (both doses when applicable) without further requirements starting sometime in early 2021.
-Initially, it was proposed to be February 1st, but that date has since been delayed until sometime in the Spring of 2021.
+Initially, it was proposed to be in early February, but that date has since been delayed until sometime in the Spring of 2021.

 We'll continue to monitor this developing story closely and we'll post updates here and on our Hawaii COVID-19 Vaccination page.